marblelover003/lotsandlotsofcolors/README.md

 # lotsandlotsofcolors
 All sorts of colors

+`Do you like colors?
+Then this repository is for you!
+DO NOT EDIT IT, though!
+I created this code from a page on Stack Overflow, and the images will not work properly if you edit ANYTHING.
+So please, I will only say this once more: Do.
+Not.
+Edit.
+This.
+Repository.`

 - 10% brightness is on the left
 - 50% brightness is in the middle
 - 90% brightness is on the right